 Climate change is already affecting communities around the world.
-Last year was the hottest summer on record in Canberra.
-Locally, climate change means longer, hotter summers and more heatwaves, increased risk of bushfires and more variable rainfall.
+In Canberra, climate change means longer, hotter summers and more heatwaves, increased risk of bushfires and more variable rainfall.

 With the ACT community’s support, the Government has committed to a target of net zero greenhouse gas emissions by 2050 at the latest as part of its commitment to the global effort to limit global warming to two degrees.